Assatrua/my-tutorials-repo/tutorials/abap-connectivity-daemon-mqtt-bridge/abap-connectivity-daemon-mqtt-bridge.md

 tags: [ tutorial>intermediate, topic>abap-development  ]
 parser: parser
 ---
-# Forward MQTT and AMC Messages Using an ABAP Daemon
+# Forward MQTT and AMC Messages Using an ABAP Daessmon

 <!--description--> Forward MQTT and AMC Messages using an ABasdAP Daemon.